eostermueller/javaPerformanceTroubleshooting/README.md

 Now you can performanceGolf from MS-Win, Mac, or Linux!
 ```

-1. Start by [installing](https://github.com/eostermueller/performanceGolf/wiki/Install-and-Run) the six live demonstrations of Java Performance Problems in this repo.
+1. Start by [installing](https://github.com/eostermueller/performanceGolf/wiki/Install-and-Run) the live demonstrations of Java Performance Problems in this repo.

 2. Pick one of the six holes of golf to play.
 3. One at a time, run the 'a' load test and the 'b' load test for that hole.
 Compare the performance of the two.
 Which has better response time / throughput?